-UNSATISFACTORY BASIC PROFICIENT DISTINGUISHED Component 2a: Creating an Environment of Respect and Rapport Interactions, both between the library/media specialist and students and among students, are negative, inappropriate, or insensitive to students' cultural backgrounds and are characterized by sarcasm, put-downs, or conflict.
-Interactions, both between the library/media specialist and students and among students, are generally appropriate and free from conflict but may be characterized by occasional displays of insensitivity or lack of responsiveness to cultural or developmental differences among students.
-Interactions, both between the library/media specialist and students and among students, are polite and respectful, reflecting general warmth and caring, and are appropriate to the cultural and developmental differences among groups of students.
+UNSATISFACTOR Y BASIC PROFICIENT DISTINGUISHED Component 2a: Creating an Environment of Respect and Rapport Interactions, both between the library/media specialis and students and amo students, are negative inappropriate, or insensitive to students cultural backgrounds are characterized by sarcasm, put-downs, o conflict. ng students, are generally , appropriate and free from , conflict but may be characterized by occasional displays of insensitivity or Interactions, both between the library/media specialist and students and among students, are polite and respectful, reflecting general warmth and caring, and are appropriate to the cultural and developmental differences among groups of students.
 Interactions among the library/media specialist, individual students, and the classroom teachers are highly respectful, reflecting genuine warmth and caring and sensitivity to students' cultures and levels of development.
 Students themselves ensure high levels of civility among students in the library.
-Component 2b: Establishing a culture for investigation and love of literature Library/media specialist conveys a sense that the work of seeking information and reading literature is not worth the time and energy required.
-Library/media specialist goes through the motions of performing the work of the position, but without any real commitment to it.
+Component 2b: Establishing a culture for investigation and love of literature Library/media speciali conveys a sense that work of seeking information and readi literature is not worth time and energy requ he goes through the motions of performing the work of the position, but without any real commitment to it.
 Library/media specialist, in interactions with both students and colleagues, conveys a sense of the importance of seeking information and reading literature.
 Library/media specialist, in interactions with both students and colleagues, conveys a sense of the essential nature of seeking information and reading literature.
 Students appear to have internalized these values.
-Component 2c: Establishing and maintaining library procedures Media center routines and procedures (for example, for circulation of materials, working on computers, independent work) are either nonexistent or inefficient, resulting in general confusion.
-Library assistants are confused as to their role.
-Media center routines and procedures (for example, for circulation of materials, working on computers, independent work) have been established but function sporadically.
-Efforts to establish guidelines for library assistants are partially successful.
-Media center routines and procedures (for example, for circulation of materials, working on computers, independent work) have been established and function smoothly.
+Component 2c: Establishing and maintaining library procedures Media center routines procedures (for exam for circulation of materials, working on computers, independe work) are either nonexistent or ineffici resulting in general confusion.
+Library assistants are confuse as to their role. procedures (for example, for circulation of materials, working on computers, independent work) have been established but function sporadically.
+Efforts to establish guidelines for library Media center routines and procedures (for example, for circulation of materials, working on computers, independent work) have been established and function smoothly.
 Library assistants are clear as to their role.
 Media center routines and procedures (for example, for circulation of materials, working on computers, independent work) are seamless in their operation, with students assuming considerable responsibility for their smooth operation.
 Library assistants work independently and contribute to the success of the media center.